ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

 #### Start the backend service

-Download the JAR file for the [backend service](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/hospitalservice.jar), and execute the following command to start the service:
+Download the JAR file for the [backend service](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/hospitalservice.jar), and execute the following command to start the service.

 ```bash
 bal run hospitalservice.jar
 ```

 #### Send a request

-> **Note:** The healthcare service has to be running to send a request to it.
-If you have stopped the service, start it again.
->

 ![Send a request](/learn/images/integration-tutorials/sending-a-message-to-a-service/try_it.gif)